MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 |The item exists|[Update the item](odata-filters.md#update-the-item-in-the-destination)|
 |The item doesn't exist|[Create a new item](odata-filters.md#create-the-item-in-the-destination)|

->[AZURE.NOTE]The images of the **Insert row** and **Update row** cards shown next may differ from yours because these cards show the names of the columns in the Azure SQL table that's being used in the flow.
+>[AZURE.NOTE]The images of the **Insert row** and **Update row** cards shown next may differ from yours because these cards show the names of the columns in the Azure SQL Database table that's being used in the flow.

 ## Create the item in the destination